 The coconut trees caught Steve's eye.
 When a coconut fell, he hacked at it with a machete until he successfully freed the tender white meat from the shell.
 After he demonstrated such determination, the least we could do was to make coconut macaroons.
 Jim shredded the coconut and I made the macaroons.
 They were not quite as sweet as some I've had in the US, but I know I've never had fresher coconut.

 The workers did, in fact, clear the trail that borders the seven acres of Villa Decary, and only a day or two after "manana."
-Steve, Sandy and I hiked though the jungle on this trail.
+Steve, Sandy and I hiked through the jungle on this trail.
 I doubt if anyone who has ever hiked that trail spent more time looking for snakes than I did, and I am very happy to report I didn't see one.
-I was amazed how quickly we went from beautifully landscaped gardens to dense jungle.
+I was amazed at how quickly we went from beautifully landscaped gardens to dense jungle.
 Sections of the trail were very steep and sometimes muddy.
 I was just behind Sandy as she started up a particularly challenging section of trail.
-I heard her yell and looked up just in time to see her sliding backwards, butt up in the air and hands in the mud.
+I heard her yell and looked up just in time to see her sliding backward, butt up in the air and hands in the mud.
 I stopped her from sliding further by reaching up and bracing my outstretched hands firmly against her rear.
 What a missed photo opportunity!

 Somewhere along this trail several days later, the neighbor's cows found a break in the fence.
-Jim, Mainor and Manuel tried to guide them back to their side of the fence.
-Not only were the cows munching on some of the beautiful ginger plants, they were destroying the grass.
+Jim, Mainor, and Manuel tried to guide them back to their side of the fence.
+Not only were the cows munching on some of the beautiful ginger plants, but they were also destroying the grass.
 Heavy rains struck just as the cows started resisting all efforts to get them back where they belong.
 I was inside and unaware of our trespassers when I heard some commotion coming from the front yard.
 I went out on the deck to see three grown men, soaking wet, holding sticks and making some very strange noises, doing their best to herd cows.
 Now I know why real cowboys use dogs for that sort of thing.

 Steve and Sandy left this morning.
-We will be without guest for a few days unless we get some drop-ins.
+We will be without guests for a few days unless we get some drop-ins.
 We've been told that the writer for the Lonely Planet Costa Rica Guidebook will be stopping by sometime soon.
 I'm glad I had a week to practice on friends!

 Our Spanish is slowly improving.
 Jim is able to joke with Mainor.
 (At least I think Mainor is laughing at what was said rather than the attempt to say it.)
 I am starting to do my grocery lists in Spanish.
 However, I found that even though I can ask how much, I don't always understand the answer, even though I thought I knew numbers.